Entrepreneur, Explorer, Angel.

 13TH January 2017

-Angel Investor - culture - Entrepreneur - Fashion Snoops - Food - Leadership - Mobile - Race to the Bottom - Timely - Uncategorized
+Angel Investor - Culture - Entrepreneur - Food - Leadership - Mobile - Timely - Uncategorized

 Looking out, at the world.

 “Love does not consist of gazing at each other, but in looking outward together in the same direction.” ― Antoine de Saint-Exupéry, Airman’s Odyssey Exupery has long been one of my favorite authors, and this is one of my favorite quotes.
 Amazingly, it took me a pair of Spectacles by the soon-to-be-public Snap, Inc. to reconnect with the thought.
 I think this is a tremendously exciting product, arriving at a moment we actually need a bit of a reset on perspective.
 Here’s the why: our look-at-me world is a race to the bottom.
 And the race to the bottom feeds upon the instant gratification that has taken hold of our world.
 No-one is really to blame.
 It’s just that hit of Dopamine that has become so addictive in segments of our society: […]

 Culture - Family and Friends - Food - Good Story - Leadership - Parenting - Uncategorized